jacobo/building_services/slides.md

   <img src="/image/screenshots/request_visualizer.png"/>
 </div>

-.notes So we went through all these various use cases with this basic framework of what I called the spike.
+.notes FOCUS: link to the arrows.
+So we went through all these various use cases with this basic framework of what I called the spike.
 But development could be easier.
 A big problem was that I was pairing and it was hard to make my pair understand everything that was going on, because my only tests were too high level. so I wrote this little middleware that let me see a trace of the API traffic

 !SLIDE bullets incremental